fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 are not cleaned up even if the function is idle.
 This is great for functions where lower latency is more important than saving resource consumption when functions are idle.

+### Diagram

+{{< img "../assets/newdeploy.png" "Fig.3 NewDeploy" "50em" "1" >}}

+1. Router asks the service address of a function.
+2. Executor retrieves function information from CRD
+3. Invoke NewDeploy to spin up function pods.
+4. NewDeploy creates three Kubernetes resources: Deployment, Service, HPA.
+5. The Service's address is returned to the Router.
+6. Router redirects requests to the address just returned.
+7. Service load balance requests to pods.

 # The latency vs. idle-cost tradeoff

 The executors allow you as a user to decide between latency and a small idle cost trade-off.